listplot3d/ChannelSigExplorer/README.md

 ----------------
 ## Contact
+    listplot3d_dev[at]163.com
-Currently I am using this software for exploration of sleeping / meditation.
+Currently I am using this software for personal exploration of sleeping / meditation.
-If you are doing research on similar direction, I would be very happy if received your contact message to listplot3d_dev[at]163.com
+If you are doing research on similar direction, I would be very happy if received your contact message.